wenjie-tu/class-notes/PECI/README.md

 **Note:**

 * Check out for [course description](Syllabus2021.pdf).
-* Seven problem sets count toward 30% of the final grade.
+* Seven problem sets contribute to 30% of the final grade.